 It’s easy, just 3 simple steps:

-Step 1 – complete our straightforward application by post, by phone on the number displayed on this web page or click here
+Step 2 – complete our straightforward application by post, by phone on the number displayed on this web page, or via our online forms:

-Step 2 – check the plan documentation when you receive it, and file it somewhere safe but accessible, remembering to put the Funeral Wishes card in your purse or wallet
+Step 3 – check the plan documentation when you receive it, and file it somewhere safe but accessible, remembering to put the Funeral Wishes card in your purse or wallet.

-Step 3 – relax and get on with enjoying life – because your plan is 100% GUARANTEED!
+Then simply relax and get on with enjoying life because your plan is covered by the Pure Guarantee!

 Pure Cremation is registered with the Funeral Planning Authority (FPA), which was set up in 2002 to protect consumer interests in the UK funeral planning sector.
 It oversees the prepaid funeral plan industry and ensures that high standards of professionalism are met.